 How often do 2003 Chevrolet Avalanche 1500 brake pads need to be replaced?
 It depends on you and your driving style.
 Brake pads often last 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your Avalanche 1500.
 Some brake pad materials last longer than others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Avalanche 1500s that comes with a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Avalanche 1500, we’ll use brake components that meet or exceed Chevrolet’s specs.

 You might have a strong and reliable engine in your Chevrolet Avalanche 1500.
-One that's ready to get you to 200,000 miles and beyond.
+One that can outlast the 170,000-mile mark.
 But if you can’t brake, it might as well be scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Unresponsive brakes make it tough to give the road your best.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For instance, rotors may start to warp when you drive on worn brake pads, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 We can help prevent that damage from happening.
 Go to your local Firestone Complete Auto Care for 2003 Chevrolet Avalanche 1500 brake repairs.
 We offer a variety of brake services like brake pad/shoe removal and replacement, rotor/drum resurfacing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder service.
 Schedule an appointment today for Chevrolet Avalanche 1500 brake service and repair.

 Let's keep your Chevrolet Avalanche 1500 on the road.
 Our team is here to help make sure your vehicle works, day after day.
 Choose one of the services below and make an appointment for 2003 Chevrolet Avalanche 1500 repairs.